You can help change a child's story.

 Step 2: Apply, via an online application, to be accepted into training.
 Apply to volunteer

 Step 3: Complete all of your pre-training paperwork, including an interview and background check.

 Step 4: Sign-up for the next training session.
-See next training session dates.
+See the next 2023 training dates!

 Step 5: After a full training session of 35 hours is completed, and all of your paperwork is completed and cleared, you are sworn in as an official court advocate and will be assigned your first case.